josjsjen/orbit-trial-tutorials/hello-food-trial-instructions.md

 Now please go to the GUI using the other link that we shared with you.
 Once you enter the GUI, you will see 1 project in the landing page.
 Please do the following
 * Click on the "orbit-trial" project
-* Once you are in the project, navigate to **Model Management** tab using the side bar
-* In **Model Management**, you will see information of the model that you just deployed
+* You will land on the **Model Management** tab, where you will see information of the model you just deployed
 * Navigate to **Model Evaluation** tab using the side bar
 * You can see the four metrics are being tracked.
-These are the the metrics we called `track_production_metrics` function with earlier in step 2
+These are the the metrics we called `track_production_metrics` function with earlier

 Again, 1 minute of trial simulates 1 month in real life. **Now, keep an eye on the model performance in the Model Evaluation tab.**